Pontecorvo–Maki–Nakagawa–Sakata matrix: PMNS matrix

 Consequently, each flavor eigenstate can be written as a combination of mass eigenstates, called a "superposition", and vice versa.
 The PMNS matrix, with components $U_{\alpha\,i}$ corresponding to the amplitude of mass eigenstate $i =$ 1, 2, 3 in terms of flavor $\alpha =$ "e", "μ", "τ"; parameterizes the unitary transformation between the two bases:

 The vector on the left represents a generic neutrino expressed in the flavor-eigenstate basis, and on the right is the PMNS matrix multiplied by a vector representing that same neutrino in the mass-eigenstate basis.
 A neutrino of a given flavor $\alpha$ is thus a "mixed" state of neutrinos with distinct mass: If one could measure directly that neutrino's mass, it would be found to have mass $m_i$ with probability $\left\vert U_{\alpha\,i}\right\vert^2$.

 The PMNS matrix for antineutrinos is identical to the matrix for neutrinos under CPT symmetry.

-Due to the difficulties of detecting neutrinos, it is much more difficult to determine the individual coefficients than in the equivalent matrix for the quarks (the CKM matrix).
+Due to the difficulties of detecting neutrinos, it is much more difficult to determine the individual coefficients than for the equivalent matrix for the quarks (the CKM matrix).